Ghar Kab Aao Gay

 Ghar Kab Ao Gey is a Pakistani Urdu language action film directed by Iqbal Kashmiri.
-Released across theaters in Pakistan on Eid-ul-Fittar, 9 January 2000.
+It was released across theaters in Pakistan on Eid al-Fitar, 9 January 2000.

 Plot

-Terrorists named Prithvi and Charles Sobhraj begin the film by bombing Karachi.
+The film begins with terrorists Prithvi and Charles Sobhraj bombing Karachi.
 They are Hindu and Jewish extremists.
-A Pakistani commando team is sent abroad to kill them.Commandos including Shan and Ahsan Khan go to Sobrash's Island and a Hindu lady Reema helps them.
-They kill Sobrash and other terrorists toward the end, followed by the demise of Shan Shahid.
+A Pakistani commando team is sent abroad to kill them.
+The commandos including Shan and Ahsan Khan go to Sobhraj's Island and a Hindu lady Reema helps them.
+They kill Sobhraj and other terrorists toward the end, and Shan also dies soon after achieving the operation's objective.